 Finding staff quickly was a challenge.
 Physicians were hard to reach in certain areas of the hospital and patient safety was a concern.
 “We needed a better way to notify people quickly and know who responded,” explained Klein.

 Switchboard staff members realized they needed to make some changes.
 Call and paging volumes were rising, and demands from clinics and physicians were becoming more complex.
 They needed to help maintain a high level of patient care while managing growing responsibilities and workloads.

 Since implementing the new solutions, efficiency improvements have allowed the switchboard to handle the annual call volume as it grew to 1.7 million (from just under 1 million), and paging messages that increased from 3 million to 4 million, all without adding full-time employees.
-Paging skyrocketed after implementation of Spok solutions, which allows for more self-service options such as interfacing with the electronic medical record (EMR).
+Paging skyrocketed after the implementation of Spok solutions, which allows for more self-service options such as interfacing with the electronic health record (EHR).